 If you sell products or services in the U.S. you may be required to charge and collect sales tax.
 There are thousands of taxing jurisdictions in the U.S. including state, city, and local taxes.
 As states search for more revenue streams they are increasingly focusing on sales tax.
 We can help you analyze your sales tax liability- starting with whether you are obligated to collect sales tax at all and at what rate.
 We can also prepare your state sales tax returns which must be filed monthly, quarterly or annually depending on sales volume.

 Many clients believe that if they do not have an office in the state, they do not have “nexus” in the state that makes them subject to sales tax.
-However, slight physical presence, like a one-day visit to a trade show can create the required “nexus” or connection to obligate the seller to collect sales tax.
-In increasingly more states, physical presence is not even required- mere “economic nexus” created by sales to customers in the state can create a tax obligation.
-Also, while services are generally not subject to sales tax, there are, in fact, a number of states, like New York and Texas, which are taxing SaaS.
+However, in light of the Wayfair decision a seller no longer needs physical presence in a state to be responsible for sales tax.
+“Economic nexus” is created by sales to customers in the state and can create a tax obligation in most states.
+Also, while services are generally not subject to sales tax, there are, in fact, a number of states, like New York and Texas, which are taxing SaaS (Software as a Service).
+It is the seller’s responsibility to collect and remit the sales tax.
+Even Amazon vendors for whom Amazon remits the tax for them, are the responsible party.